 email@example.com | 504-780-5614

-Caitrin Gladow is the Marketing and Communications Director at the Jewish Federation of Greater New Orleans.
+Caitrin Gladow is the Senior Director of Communications and Marketing at the Jewish Federation of Greater New Orleans.
 Since 2008, she has crafted the organization’s internal and external messaging, as well as steering development strategy for online giving.
 Cait is responsible for running the organization’s annual GiveNOLA Day campaign, which has resulted in a first place finish for amount raised by a small organization for the past five years.
 She also guides the Federation’s Partnership2Gether relationship with New Orleans’ sister city of Rosh Ha’ayin, Israel, as well as local interfaith and poverty relief outreach efforts.

 Prior to the Jewish Federation, Cait worked in corporate public relations for Kaplan Higher Education Online.
 She graduated from Florida State University in 2001 with a BA in History.
-She volunteers in New Orleans with the Gleason Initiative Foundation, Community Works of Louisiana, the New Orleans Neighborhood Conservation District Advisory Committee, Catholic Charities, and Second Harvest Food Bank.
+She volunteers in New Orleans with the Gleason Initiative Foundation, Community Table at Bethlehem Lutheran Church, and wherever she can find an opportunity serve her city.
 Cait is also the founder of the Greater New Orleans Seminole Club, which brings garnet and gold to the Crescent City.
-She recently completed the Loyola University Institute of Politics fellowship, and is a member of the 2021 cohort of the Nancy M. Marsiglia Institute of Justice.
+She recently completed the Loyola University Institute of Politics fellowship, and is an alumna of the 2021 cohort of the Nancy M. Marsiglia Institute of Justice.
 In 2022, she joined the board of Youth Run NOLA.